MichaelWyrley/Pose-RFM/docs/pose_generation.md

 ## Generating Images From Poses

+You can visualise your generated poses using either `main/utils/image/visualise.py` or `main/utils/image/visualise_torch3d.py` file.
+`main/utils/image/visualise.py` produces results slightly quicker from testing wheres `main/utils/image/visualise_torch3d.py` allows for the output of obj files
-You can visualise your generated poses using the `main/utils/image/visualise.py` file It has a function called `visualise` which will read in the poses and ouput .png files of them, it takes arguments:
+It has a function called `visualise` which will read in the poses and ouput .png files of them, it takes arguments:

 - 'frame': The pose file wanting to be visualised (relative to the 'directory' value)